Xylopyrographer/LiteLED/README.md

 This behaviour can be disabled when initializing the strip in the `begin()` method.
 When disabled, the value of the W channel is set to 0 and the white LED will not illuminate.
 Given that RGBW strips are available with many choices for the colour temperature of the W LED, give it a shot both ways and pick the one that looks good to you.

-LiteLED does not support RGBWW type strips.
+LiteLED does not support RGBWW (dual white channel) type strips.

 ## _